barrelstrength/sprout-docs/docs/email/README.md

 | Resend | √ | √ | √ | √ | – |
 | Test | – | – | – | – | √ |

+## Email Themes

+The Transactional module comes with one default Email Theme.
+We keep the default as simple and un-opinionated as we can.
+You can style the default templates as you see fit or update the templates for your particular project.
+Notification Emails are fully customizable using [Email Themes](./../email-themes).

 ### Workflow

 #### Prepare The Goods